nulliel999/KalaMove/next_version_goals.md

 ## Run key

-The purpose of this key is to be able to run external batch/shell scripts when you need to do an action in between a stage
+The purpose of this key is to be able to run external batch/shell/powershell scripts when you need to do an action in between a stage

-- run keys only accept a single value - the path to the batch/shell script
+- run keys only accept a single value - the path to the script file
 - run keys dont accept extensions so that the key can remain os-agnostic and run the same way on both windows and linux, instead the parser checks internally if the value leads to a batch or shell script and then runs that
 - run keys can be placed anywhere and are ran at the parse stage where the run key was placed relative to the kmf file